Redocly/redocly-cli/docs/custom-plugins/custom-rules.md

 # Rules in plugins

-Rules are used to make sure that the API definition is in the expected format and aligns with the expected API standards.
+Rules are used to make sure that the API description is in the expected format and aligns with the expected API standards.
 Before you build any custom rules:

 * Learn more about [Redocly rules](../rules.md).
 * Check the list of [built-in rules](../rules/built-in-rules.md).